 Here are four areas I would consider for your organisation in relation to employee wellbeing:

 - Loneliness - how connected are your employees?
 Studies show that those who are lonely become more depressed and those that are more connected become less depressed.
-Loneliness was leads to depression.
+Loneliness leads to depression.
 People need tribes.
-Can you do positively impact this?
+Can you positively impact this?